 In a survival situation, I would use a more advanced setup to collect rainwater.
 I personally like how this rainwater collection system is setup because the tarp is serving multiple purposes at once.
 You could even use the tarp to make your survival shelter and protect you from the same rain you are collecting!

 Here is another cool rainwater collection setup.
 You can learn a lot from refugee camps.

 Any other waterproof item will also work as a rainwater collection device.
 Some ideas include:

 - Plastic bags

 Caught in a wilderness survival situation and don’t have a tarp?
 You can still collect rainwater.
 Hang up some of your thicker, absorbent clothing in the rain.
 Once it is saturated, you can wring out the water into your pots, bottles, and whatever else you have to store it.

 Holes in the Ground Lined with Plastic Bags

 This option is less than ideal, but would work in a pinch.
 You just need to dig a hole in the ground and line it with a regular plastic bag.
 The plastic is important or else the water will just get absorbed into the ground.
 The main problem with this system is that there will be a lot of dirt runoff coming into the hole too.
 Prevent this by making your water collection holes on an elevated surface.
 Once the rain stops, cover up the hole with something to prevent the collected water from evaporating.

 Tips for Drinking Rain Water

 Are you stockpiling water?
 How much and what is your plan if it runs out?
-Let us know in the comments area or join the conversation on Facebook.
+Let us know in the comments area.